A couple’s Guide to a Weekend Getaway at Cooper’s Rock

 Though it is a popular recreational sport in mainly the northern states, dog-sledding is also a must-try if you stay with Mountain Creek Cabins at Cooper’s Rock during the winter!
 Take an exciting ride on a sled pulled by a team of dogs for a thrilling experience along trails of twists and turns.

 Ideal for All Seasons

 No matter what the weather looks like outside, enhance your stay by requesting an in-cabin spa service for you and your significant other.
 Stay in one of our cabins at Cooper’s Rock that features a hot tub, fire ring, or has a gas log fireplace.
-Add to the romance by purchasing a bottle of West Virginia wine or a bouquet of blooming flowers waiting for your loved one upon arrival.
-Ask us about the Breakfast Package and the Sweetheart Package that are also available to enjoy during your stay.

 Are there any activities that we listed that you would rather do separately?
 Maybe play a game of golf while she treats herself to a massage or takes advantage of the hair and beauty services that are offered in close proximity to Mountain Creek Cabins.
 Meet up with each other later for a nice dinner out at one of the many restaurants located near Cooper’s Rock.